2016 United States presidential election: Battleground states

 Hillary Clinton won states like New Mexico by less than 10 percentage points.
 Among the states where the candidates finished at a margin of within seven percent, Clinton won Virginia (13 electoral votes), Colorado (9), Maine (2), Minnesota (10), and New Hampshire (4).
 On the other hand, Trump won Michigan (16), Pennsylvania (20), Wisconsin (10), Florida (29), North Carolina (15), Arizona (11), Nebraska's second district (1), and Georgia (16).
 States won by Obama in the 2012, such as Ohio (18), Iowa (6), and Maine's second district (1), were also won by Trump.
 The close result in Maine was not expected by most commentators, nor were Trump's victory of over 10 points in the second district and their disparities.

 The dramatic shift of Midwestern states towards Trump were contrasted in the media against the relative movement of Southern states towards the Democrats.
 For example, former Democratic strongholds such as Minnesota and Maine leaned towards the GOP while still voting Democratic, albeit by smaller margins.
 Meanwhile, Iowa voted more Republican than Texas did, Georgia was more Democratic than Ohio, and the margin of victory for Trump was greater in North Carolina than Arizona.

 Trump's smaller victories in Alaska and Utah also took some experts by surprise.
+North Dakota had the largest swing towards Trump in 2016, while Utah had the largest swing towards Clinton.